-- i.
-Coaches will start pitching from the start of the season.
+- Coaches will start pitching from the start of the season.
 The AA-Ball division commissioner will work with the AA-Ball division managers to determine when to implement the changeover to player pitching. - ii.
 As far as possible, players shall be required to pitch from the rubber.
-In the event that a player is not able to reach the plate with his/her pitches, the player shall be allowed to pitch from the base of the mound.
+The goal of player pitch in AA-Ball is to prepare pitchers to be able to throw strikes from the mound at the next level, meaning that practice at doing so should be valued over short-term performance (e.g., strikeouts, etc.) within the division.
+If a player is not able to reach the plate with his/her pitches, the player shall be allowed to pitch from the base of the mound.
 Managers shall strive to develop their pitchers to eventually be able to pitch from the rubber. - iii.
 To enable at least 4 innings each game, players will pitch for the first 3 innings, then coaches will pitch for the remainder of the game.
 If both managers agree, coach pitch may begin after the 2nd inning if the game is progressing slowly.
-Similarly, if both managers agree, player pitch may continue after the 3rd inning if the game is progressing quickly - iv.
-Start of play: The player pitcher must have one foot on the pitcher's mound dirt to start play.

-v.
-No walks.

-- a.Coach/manager will pitch to a batter after 4 balls are thrown to batter. - 1.
-Strike and Ball count will be erased. - 2.
-Batter receives 3 pitches from the coach. - 3.
-After 3 coach pitches, the batter is out. - 4.
-Pitches should be flat and hittable. - 5.
-Coaches must pitch from the pitching mound and have at least one foot on the pitching mound dirt. - 6.
-If the 3rd pitch from the coach is out of the strike zone, the coach who is pitching may allow 1 more pitch to the batter.

-b.If a team's pitchers throw 4 balls to 4 batters in one inning (total for all pitchers), a coach will pitch for the remainder of that inning.
+Similarly, if both managers agree, player pitch may continue after the 3rd inning if the game is progressing quickly. - iv.
+Start of play: The player pitcher must have one foot on the pitcher's mound dirt to start play. - v.
+No walks: Coach/manager will pitch to a batter after 4 balls are thrown to a batter.
+When this happens: - a.
+Strike and Ball count will be erased, - b.
+The batter receives 3 pitches from the coach, - c.
+After 3 coach pitches, the batter is out unless - 1.
+The 3rd pitch from the coach is out of the strike zone, in which case the coach who is pitching may make an additional pitch to the batter, or - 2.
+The player fouls off the fifth (and subsequent) pitches.
+The batter cannot strike out on a foul ball. - 3.
+Pitches should be flat and hittable. - 4.
+Coaches must pitch from the pitching mound and have at least one foot on the pitching mound dirt. - vi.
+If a team's pitchers throw 4 balls to 4 batters in one inning (total for all pitchers), a coach will pitch for the remainder of that inning.

-C. Ending the play
+C. Ending the play:

 - i.
 Coaches should instruct and encourage players in practices and games to make throws to the lead bag or attempt to make outs directly on runners. - ii.
 A maximum of 1 base advance per runner per overthrow.
 A maximum of 2 overthrows per at-bat.
 Runners advance at their own risk. - iii.
 To limit over-aggressive base running, the play is considered "dead" immediately when a second overthrow occurs.
 The umpire shall call "time" to announce the play is dead at the moment the second overthrow occurs. - a.
 Runners will advance to the next base if they are more than 50% of the way to the next base when time is called. - b.
 Runners will return to the prior base if they are less than 50% of the way to the next base when time is called. - c.
-Hash marks or umpires judgment shall be made as to where the runners were in relationship to the 50% point when time is called. - D. Pace of play: If a catcher is on base with two outs, a pinch runner must be provided for the catcher so he/she can get the gear on for the next inning.
+Hash marks or umpire's judgment shall be made as to where the runners were in relationship to the 50% point when time is called. - D. Pace of play: If a catcher is on base with two outs, a pinch runner must be provided for the catcher so he/she can get the gear on for the next inning.
 The pinch runner must be the player who made the last batted out.

-E. Batting
+E. Batting: